CharlieJT/Simon-Memory-Game/tests.md

     After trying to work out a section with vendor-prefixes.
 A solution was not found for this issue unfortunately, as stated in the 'Sounds being produced in Safari' section, the game would be better suited for a mobile app.
 I will continue to research in to find out a solution to the problem.

+## Further Testing

+- Friends, family and fellow students were asked to check the website on all devices they had, they tested functionality and layout, positive and constructive criticism was provided.
+- Tested in Chrome DevTools on all different devices and by scrolling up and down in the responsive setting.